 The MTP project list proposes how federal transportation funds might be spent in Chittenden County over the next 27 years.
-However, almost all federal transportation funds received by Vermont flow through VTrans, and how those funds are spent is detailed in the VTrans Transportation Capital Program which is approved by the Vermont Legislature.
+However, almost all federal transportation funds received by Vermont flow through VTrans, and how those funds are spent is detailed in the VTrans Transportation Capital Program which is approved annually by the Vermont Legislature.
 The CCRPC and VTrans work closely on transportation planning in Chittenden County and VTrans support is necessary to advance any future transportation projects.

 The MTP project list identifies projects that are in the current Chittenden County Transportation Improvement Program (TIP) and on the VTrans Transportation Capital Program.
 These projects have had funding programmed and are considered committed projects.
-The MTP project list also identifies projects that are on the VTrans Development and Evaluation List and Candidate List.
-These projects have been identified as future needs by VTrans and may have some project development studies completed or underway.
-Finally, the MTP list includes projects that municipalities identified as future needs to improve the transportation system and address multimodal needs in their communities and are not currently on any VTrans program.
+The MTP list also includes projects that municipalities identified as future needs to improve the transportation system and address multimodal needs in their communities and are not currently on any VTrans program.